The future of online translators and automatic translation

 Ⓘ Virtual translator

-This is a translator system that does not physically exist as such but relies on applying machine translation approaches and translation software to appear to do so.
+This translator system does not physically exist but relies on applying machine translation approaches and translation software to appear to do so.

 Ⓘ Online translators

 These are automatic translation tools available on the Internet, increasing offered by: